-In September 2021, Singapore opened its first Vaccinated Travel Lane (VTL) with Germany, in which fully vaccinated travellers who take the appropriate COVID-19 tests and travel to Singapore via dedicated VTL flights are able to land quarantine-free.
+In late 2021, Singapore opened its Vaccinated Travel Lane (VTL) program, in which fully vaccinated travellers who take the appropriate COVID-19 tests and travel to Singapore via dedicated VTL flights are able to land quarantine-free.

 Singapore Travel Restrictions

 As long as travellers abide by all pre-entry rules, they can enter Singapore.